apecloud/kubeblocks.io/docs-en/Style Guide.md

-# CloudApe writing style guide
+# ApeCloud writing style guide

 > Every word matters.
 When you are called upon to write about technology, you need a simple, straightforward style guide that everyone can use in your organization, regardless of your role.
 >
 > The style guide is not a right-or-wrong criteria but a preference of your organization, the voice and style you choose to talk to your audiences, either it is warm and relaxed, crisp and clear, or showing that you are ready to lend a hand.

-## 1 CloudApe brand voice-simple and human
+## 1 ApeCloud brand voice-simple and human
 ### 1.1 What do we mean by voice

 The voice is how we talk to people.
 It’s the interplay of personality, substance, tone, and style.